Review of approximations for the exchange-correlation energy in density-functional theory: Basics of density-functional theory

 where $v_\H(\b{r}) = \delta E_\H[\rho]/\delta \rho(\b{r}) = \int_{\mathbb{R}^3} \rho(\b{r}')/|\b{r} -\b{r}'| \d \b{r}'$ is the Hartree potential and $v_\xc(\b{r}) = \delta E_\xc[\rho]/\delta \rho(\b{r})$ is the exchange-correlation potential.
 Likewise, following the decomposition of $E_\xc[\rho]$ in Eq.~(\ref{Exc}), and assuming that both $E_\x[\rho]$ and $E_\c[\rho]$ are differentiable with respect to $\rho$, the potential $v_\xc(\b{r})$ can be further decomposed as

 where $v_\x(\b{r}) = \delta E_\x[\rho]/\delta \rho(\b{r})$ is the exchange potential and $v_\c(\b{r}) = \delta E_\c[\rho]/\delta \rho(\b{r})$ is the correlation potential.
-Thus, the KS equations are similar to the Hartree-Fock (HF) equations, with the difference that they involve a local exchange potential $v_\x(\b{r})$ instead of the nonlocal HF exchange one, and an additional correlation potential.
-One important feature of the exchange potential is its long-range asymptotic behavior (see, e.g., Ref.~\cite{GraKreKurGro-INC-00})
+Thus, the KS equations are similar to the Hartree-Fock (HF) equations, with the difference that they involve a local exchange potential $v_\x(\b{r})$ instead of the nonlocal HF exchange potential, and an additional correlation potential.
+At least for ground-state densities of finite molecular systems, the exchange potential has the long-range asymptotic behavior (see, e.g., Ref.~\cite{GraKreKurGro-INC-00}),

-whereas the correlation potential decays faster.
+whereas the correlation potential decays faster~\cite{AlmBar-PRB-85}.